The game’s gone to pot: O’Sullivan and Carter brush off confrontation

 O’Sullivan was asked whether he would apologise to Carter.

 “Have you never been angry in your life?
 We all get angry sometimes.
-If someone’s going to shoulder barge into me, do I have to walk around him, tiptoe or do a little curtsy as if he’s the Queen?
+If someone’s going to shoulder-barge into me, do I have to walk around him, tiptoe or do a little curtsey as if he’s the Queen?
 Sometimes you have to stand your ground.
 I’m not a limbo dancer you know.”

+Carter grumbled before the match began that snooker had become ‘The Ronnie O’Sullivan Show’.

+After sealing his win, Carter said: “It is the Ronnie O’Sullivan show, isn’t it?
+But it was the Ali Carter show today.”